 Are Lowchens smart?
 They are considered a highly intelligent breed.
 They tend to be highly attuned to their owners, quick to pick up new skills, and adept at solving problems you might not think are problems.
 They can be smarter than most people.

 Do Lowchen bark?
 Lowchen will typically bark in play, for food, or during other excitement.
 A small number can be considered nusiance barkers (nonstop barking or barking for no reason).
 However, it is often the pitch of the bark and not the frequency that can be bothersome.

 What is it like to live with a Lowchen?
 You can read out in-depth article here to understand what it is like to live with a Lion.

 How long is the wait for a Lowchen companion?
 Typically less than 6 months for a companion puppy.
-Even shorter if luck happens to be on your side.
+Often even shorter if luck happens to be on your side.
+At the end of 2022, companion homes are able to get puppies within a month or so.
 Show prospect lowchen, females, and specific colors may require a longer wait.

 What size bag should I get for them to travel on the plane in cabin?
 If you are traveling often, I prefer a large or xlarge Sturdibag.
 Sometime the airline agents will say the xlarge is too big, but I haven’t had an issue yet.